RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Files/TargetCodeFragment_8cpp.md

 };

 std::string TargetCodeRegion::PrintPretty() {
-  // Do pretty printing in order to resolve Macros.
   // TODO: Is there a better approach (e.g., token or preprocessor based?)
   // One issue here: Addition braces (i.e., scope) in some cases. std::string PrettyStr = "";